mintlayer/building_on_mintlayer/README.md

 ### UTXO System

-Similarly to Bitcoin, Mintlayer uses a UTXO (Unspent Transaction Output) system for transactions.
+Similarly to Bitcoin, Mintlayer uses an Unspent Transaction Output (UTXO) system for transactions.
 This means that there is no notion of wallet (or account) at the chain level in Mintlayer as there is on blockchains such as Ethereum, Polkadot, or Solana.
 Instead, the blockchain keeps a history of all transactions, where each transaction consists of a set of inputs and outputs.
 Every input to a transaction is the output of a previously executed transaction, and a transaction output is considered _unspent_ if it does not appear as an input in any transaction.

 The absence of accounts at the chain level offers privacy-related advantages.
 For example, wallets can implement logic allowing an end user to generate a different destination address for each transaction, while the wallet takes care of determining the user's balance by scanning the blockchain for all unspent transaction outputs and determining which outputs belong to the user.
 Using a different destination address for each transaction renders it far more difficult to link transactions to a specific users.